Pressure washer pump types

 Pump Types for Pressure Washers

 We mentioned that positive displacement pumps came in reciprocating and rotary categories earlier.
-Each pressure washer pump in the reciprocating pump category utilize plungers or pistons to add energy into the water, and there are two big differences between the plunger and piston pump, including:
+Each pressure washer pump in the reciprocating pump category utilizes plungers or pistons to add energy to the water, and there are two big differences between the plunger and piston pump, including:

 • The piston-style pump uses a driveshaft attached to a wobble plate or swashplate to drive the pump’s function.
 The plunger-style pump utilizes a crankshaft.

-• A cylinder seal on the piston-style pump attaches to the piston, so it moves on each stroke.
-The plunger pump comes with a cylinder seal attached to the stationary point that the piston moves through on each stroke.
+• The piston-style pump has a cylinder seal attached to the piston, which moves on each stroke.
+The plunger pump has a cylinder seal attached to the stationary point the piston moves through on each stroke.

-When people start talking about pressure washer pumps, you’ll hear them refer to them in one of three categories.
+When people start talking about pressure washer pumps, they usually refer to them in one of three categories.
 Axial cam and wobble pumps are directly driven using a driveshaft with pistons.

-The triplex plunger-style pump is crank or camshaft driven using plungers.
-Each type has benefits and drawbacks associated with it, and we’ll dive into a deeper look at how each one works below.
+The triplex plunger-style pump is crank or camshaft-driven using plungers.
+Each type has benefits and drawbacks; we’ll examine each in more detail below.

 Drive Shaft Driven Piston Pressure Washer Pump

-There are two types of pressure washer pumps in this category, and you must know how each one works and which applications they work best is to ensure you get the correct one for your projects.
+There are two types of pressure washer pumps in this category, and you must know how each one works and which applications it is best for to ensure you get the correct one for your projects.

 Axial Cam Pump

-An axial cam pump is a mid-level choice that is capable of having a higher gallon per minute (GPM) and pounds per square inch (PSI) reading.
+An axial cam pump is a mid-level choice with a higher gallon per minute (GPM) and pounds per square inch (PSI) reading.

-The pistons on this pump will rotate around the swash plate as it runs, and the angle of the swash plate makes the piston’s stroke as they move from one side to get the water and to the other to push the water out.
-In turn, this pump can have a larger oil reservoir on it and bigger bearings, and this can extend the pump’s life.
+The pistons on this pump will rotate around the swash plate as it runs, and the angle of the swash plate affects the piston’s stroke as they move from one side to get the water and to the other to push the water out.
+In turn, this pump can have a larger oil reservoir and bearings, extending the pump’s life.

 This video will give you an in-depth look at how an axial cam-style water pressure pump works.
 If you pick this option, you’ll find it in a host of pressure washers that offer less than 3,500 PSI.